remind101/empire/docs/quickstart_using.md

 Going forward from the [installing](quickstart_installing.md) guide, the first thing we'll need to do is tell the empire client where it can find the empire API.
 The *bootstrap* command should have printed that out for you, so make sure you've set it in your environment like so:

 ```
+$ # This value is obtained from the ELBDNSName stack output from the CloudFormation stack you created.
 $ export EMPIRE_API_URL=http://empire-60-LoadBala-1M8NAQ24SPGMP-770037928.us-east-1.elb.amazonaws.com/
 ```